-Should you still desire to work for the employer, thank the interviewer for the time, re-emphasize your interest in openings and ask if you could continue to maintain contact.
+Should you still have desires to work for the employer, thank the interviewer for the time and interest, re-emphasize your interest in openings and ask if you could continue to maintain contact.
 Find out if there are, or might be, other openings or other people you could contact.

 Many times the person selected ends up turning down the job or doesn’t work out.
 Keep the communication line open, positive and professional.
 This keeps your name in their mind for the next opening.